Luckygoldjade/microservice-client-zeromq/README.md

 ## Notes

-- The microservice server was provided externally and is not included in this repo.
+- The server_zeromq_wsj_volume_provider.py server was provided externally and is included in this repo.

 ## License